Photo credit: Super Healthy Kids

 4. Melty quesadillas

 Cheese and tortillas?
 Yes, please!
 Quesadillas are a great lunchtime meal.
 Keep them classic and simple with just cheese or add a punch with some spinach, black beans or roasted vegetables.
-Cook Nourish Bliss's sweet potato black bean and kale quesadillas will be a nutritional hit at the lunch table.
-Your pizza fanatic will love these pepperoni pizza options and these spinach, chicken and avocado Quesadillas are perfect for any lunchbox.
+Cook Nourish Bliss inspires with quesadillas packed with sweet potato, black beans and kale.
+Your pizza fanatic will love these pepperoni pizza options, and these spinach, chicken and avocado quesadillas are perfect for any lunch box.

 Make-ahead tip: Make quesadillas the night before and pack up school lunches so all you need to do is grab them from the fridge in the morning.